How do I claim tax back?

 - If you are a migrant and you are leaving or have left the UK, you should go to the migrants section.

-- If you were employed, but have stopped working part way through the tax year, you should go to the employed section.
+- If you were employed, but have stopped working part way through the tax year, you should go to the employment section.

 - If you want information on refunds of overpaid or incorrectly paid National Insurance contributions, go to our National Insurance page.

 What are the time limits for claiming back tax?

 You have four years from the end of the tax year in which the overpayment arose to claim a refund, as shown below.
 If a claim is not made within the time limit you will lose out on any refund that may be due and the tax year becomes 'closed' to claims.

 Tax year 2014/15 (year ended 5 April 2015) – claim by 5 April 2019

 Tax year 2015/16 (year ended 5 April 2016) – claim by 5 April 2020

 Remember, even if you only want HMRC to look at one particular tax year, HMRC may take the opportunity to look over the four ‘open’ tax years.
 Therefore, you should review your position for all four tax years before contacting HMRC.